- Integrated Postsecondary Education Data System (IPEDS) 2016-17, National Center for Education Statistics, http://nces.ed.gov/ipeds/

 If you're looking into online degrees for graphic design students, this northern Illinois institution may be able to provide an online or blended program that fits with your schedule.
 The Institute also hit all four of our flexibility metrics, including weekend/evening courses and placement services for alumni.

 A second location of the Art Institutes network shows up at No. 7, this time on the West Coast.
-The Art Institute of California - San Diego operates as a campus of Argosy University, a for-profit college with multiple U.S. locations and an online division, and is the fifth-largest school that made our list.
+The Art Institute of California - San Diego operates as a campus of Argosy University, a nonprofit college with multiple U.S. locations and an online division, and is the fifth-largest school that made our list.

 Just two other schools in our top ten reported a higher percentage of students taking online classes than this southern California school, where nearly 40 percent of students were enrolled in at least one distance education course in 2015.
 Web and digital design are significant parts of the graphic design curriculum here as well.